rchatham/SwiftyAnimate/README.md

         // animation code goes here
     }
     .wait(timeout: 5.0) { resume in
-        // logic you don't want to pause an animation to complete resume()
+        // logic you want to pause an animation to complete resume()
     }
     .then(duration: 0.5) {